-If the system status message indicates a problem, refer to related topics in "K2 Summit Production Client Service Manual".
+If the system status message indicates a problem, refer to related topics in this document.

 NOTE: Do not use the MegaRAID utility on a K2 Summit 3G system.
 This utility is for use by qualified Grass Valley Service personnel only.
 When this utility is opened it scans the SCSI bus and interferes with record and play operations.